 Students who can identify, isolate, and manipulate individual sounds within words are much better equipped to master the relationship between those sounds and how we represent them in writing.
 The ability to segment words into individual sounds, which DIBELS assesses through the Phoneme Segmentation subtest, is a key phonemic awareness skill.

-In 2012-2013, KCS kindergarten students scored fairly evenly across the national percentile bands.
+In 2012-2013, before piloting Logic of English, the school's kindergarten students scored fairly evenly across the national percentile bands.
 In other words, the number of below average, average, and above average scores was typical for kindergarteners taking the mid-year DIBELS test nation-wide.

 Logic of English Foundations lessons place a strong emphasis on the development of phonemic awareness, since it is vital for success in reading and spelling.